 Uber is everywhere.
 Perhaps it originates from überall meaning “all over”.
-Uber is filling the world’s empty spaces of apparent need.
+Uber is filling the world’s empty spaces of a perceived need.

-33% of startups focus on an Uber application.
+33% of startups focus on an Uber-like application.

 Ever wonder why?

 Uber mania ignited a few short years ago.
 Why?
 Because everybody knows taxi services in Europe and the USA are neither cheap nor fast.